Therapy for Burnout

 Burnout happens when the stress never stops, when your nervous system stays locked in emergency mode, when your body is screaming for rest but your mind won't let you hear it.

+You're overwhelmed.
 And your body is begging you to listen.

 Imagine a different way of living